About

 Australia’s warm, dry summers and deep, rich soils provide an excellent environment for growers to produce world-class table grapes.

-Valued at more than $770 million in FY2021/22 – and more than $900 million at its peak – the Australian table grape industry is one of the most valuable horticultural industries in the country.
-Our growers produced almost 200,000 tonnes of table grapes in 2021/22 across 25,000 acres of grapes, with 70% grown for export to an increasing number of countries and the remaining 30% consumed domestically.
+Valued at more than $900 million in FY2022/23 ($557M in exports), the Australian table grape industry is one of the most valuable horticultural industries in the country.
+Our growers produced roughly 200,000 tonnes of table grapes in 2021/22 across 25,000 acres of grapes, with an estimated 70% grown for export to an increasing number of countries and the remaining 30% consumed domestically.

 Over the last few years, the table grape industry has been through a period of expansion.
 Hectares of non-productive land, particularly in Sunraysia, are being redeveloped into table grape vineyards and packing shed facilities, and Australia-wide new landholders are investing in existing table grape properties.